Vipiao/airplane_game/README.md

 cd bin && ./AirplaneGame
 ```

-`CMakeUserPresets.json` is gitignored — it is personal to your machine.
+`CMakeUserPresets.json` is gitignored.
+It is personal to your machine.
 A
 minimal one:

 ```json